grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.syslog.md

 The exporter creates one syslog message for each log record based on the following attributes of the log record.
 If an attribute is missing, the default value is used.
 The log's timestamp field is used for the syslog message's time.
 RFC3164 only supports a subset of the attributes supported by RFC5424, and the default values are not the same between the two protocols.
-See the [OpenTelemetry documentation][upstream_readme] for the exporter for more details.
+Refer to the [OpenTelemetry documentation][upstream_readme] for the exporter for more details.

 | Attribute name    | Type   | RFC5424 Default value  | RFC3164 supported | RFC3164 Default value
 | ----------------- | ------ | ---------------------- |------------------ | ----------------------